BernardoBermud/DistributedFileSystem/README.md

 Key functions:

--   Write: Sends file name/size to metadata server, receives datanode list, divides file into memory blocks by dividing the file size with the amount of datanodes recieved in the list.
+-   Write: Sends file name/size to metadata server, receives datanode list, divides file into memory blocks using the amount of datanodes recieved in the list.
 Send to the datanode the request and the size of the block that will be sent so it's ready to recieve the memory block.
 Sends a data block to each data node in the list.
-After datanode stored the block, it returns the unique ID that will be stored as the block info by the copy client. copy client finishes by sending list of blocks for metadata to store.
+After datanode stored the block, it returns the unique ID that will be stored as the block info by the copy client. copy client finishes by sending list of blocks so metadata server stores it.

 -   Read: Requests file inode with data blocks from metadata server, it divides the file size by the amount of datanodes to know the size of blocks that will be recieved.
 Retrieves blocks from data nodes